bretmullinix/ansible-molecule-for-beginners/t2-getting-started-with-aws/readme.md

             1. **become_ask_pass** = false

-               This tells Ansible not to worry about asking for the **centos** user password when running **root** ( privileged) commands.
+               This tells ansible not to worry about asking for the **centos** user password when running **root** ( privileged) commands.